shahery/General-Knowledge-Quiz/README.md

   [Back to top](#)
 # Credits
  ## Content
-   * The code to make the social media links was taken from Code institute [Love running](https://github.com/shahery/Love-running.git) project
    * Questions of the quiz were taken from [RadioTimes](https://RadioTimes.com)
    * The Idea of README.md file and the codes used for website were also learnt from [Code institute](https://codeinstitute.net)
-   * some codes used in html and javascript were taken from [Stackoverflow](https://stackoverflow.com/)
+   * some codes used in html, css and javascript were taken from [Stackoverflow](https://stackoverflow.com/)

  ## Icons
    * Icons were taken from [Font-awesome](https://fontawesome.com)